 Cheers and Jeers

-Editor’s note: Cheers and Jeers is a feature that will appear occasionally on the Post Independent’s Opinion page.
-Readers may contribute to it by sending a cheer or jeer to firstname.lastname@example.org with cheer or jeer in the subject line.
-Comments should be no longer than 100 words and need not be signed.
-As always, submissions are subject to editing.
+Editor’s note: Cheers and Jeers is a feature that runs occasionally on the Post Independent Opinion page.
+Readers may submit items anonymously by emailing email@example.com and putting cheer or jeer in the subject line.
+We prefer that items be 100 words or less.
+As usual, all submissions are subject to editing.

 Support Local Journalism